Consent To Let or Buy to Let Remortgage?

 Equity release has become a popular financial solution for many homeowners in the UK, especially those approaching or already in retirement.
 This process allows homeowners to unlock a portion of the wealth tied up in their homes without the need to move.
 As the name suggests, equity release provides a way for homeowners to access the equity built up in their property.

 There are two primary forms of equity release: lifetime mortgages and home reversion plans.
 With a lifetime mortgage, homeowners borrow a portion of their home’s value, with the loan amount and any accrued interest paid back when the homeowner dies or moves into care.
-With a home reversion plan, homeowners sell part or all of their home while retaining the right to live in it.
+With a home reversion plan, homeowners sell part or all of their home while retaining the right to live there.

 For those below the typical age bracket but still considering this option, there’s often a question of whether you can release equity in house under 55.
 While the majority of schemes are tailored for those above this age, certain plans cater to this younger age group, albeit with specific conditions.